georgemarrows/SpringExpts/README.md

 3. I don't yet understand how DDD's aggregates would handle unbounded data like transactions for an account.

 4. Money comes from nowhere!
-What account should be debited when the customer's new account is credited.
+What account should be debited when the customer's new account is credited?
 This made me realise I don't know how banks track money flowing into their business.
 That's why `Transaction.dummyFromAccountId` exists.

 5. Money should be a DDD [value object](https://dev.to/peholmst/tactical-domain-driven-design-17dp#value-objects)